getgort/gort-guide/guide/source/sections/bundle-configurations.rst

 Commands are possibly the most complex component of the bundle config.

-As an example let’s look at an excerpt from the config for a ``ec2`` bundle.
+As an example let’s look at an excerpt from the config for an ``ec2`` bundle.

 .. code:: yaml